P7h/P7h.github.io/Groovy/04_intro.md

 ---V

-## Food for thought
+## Tip
 > Any Java file can be renamed as a Groovy file.
-And it will compile as fine.
+And it will compile and execute just as fine.
 > Groovy runs on the JVM.

 ---V